 Unfortunately, many pre-made pen kits are cost-prohibitive, leading riders to opt for the DIY route.
-In the article below, we will outline the materials needed to build a sturdy pen for a fraction of the cost.
+In the article below, we will outline how to build a round pen for horses and the materials needed to build it for a fraction of the cost.

-There are several materials needed to build a functional round pen.
+There are several materials needed to build a diy round pen for horses.
 Some of these materials go directly into the construction of your training space while others are needed to prepare the land and surface your pen.

 - Top Rails